jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 * -slim file||folder [, file2||folder2, ... ]
 * JXP fields may be also provided here.
 See below for their description.

+All of the options may be provided with double dash prefix (e.g. `--add`) which satisfies the general convention for long name parameters.
+However for backwards compatibility, the single dash (e.g. `-add`) is still supported.

 The `jx package` command recursively scans the current folder and generates a `JXP` package information file based on all files in that directory.
 After that, it compiles the `JXP` file (by invoking `compile` command).